tgirke/rcf/pages/manuals/manuals_linux-cluster_sshkeys_winos.md

    ![filezilla3](images/filezilla3.png)

-6. Now that you are connected to Filezilla transfer your public SSH key from your macOS system by dragging the file 'id_rsa.pub' and drop
+6. Now that you are connected to Filezilla transfer your public SSH key from your system by dragging the file `id_rsa.pub` and drop

    ![filezilla4](images/filezilla4.png)